-Spooky season is upon us and the Bellingham Public Library staff are serving up a bubbling cauldron full of horror story recommendations for all ages.
+Spooky season is upon us and the Bellingham Public Library staff are once again serving up a bubbling cauldron full of horror story recommendations for all ages.

 In an article titled “Why do we enjoy horror?”
 Associate Professor Haiyang Yang, a behavioral scientist at Johns Hopkins Carey Business School, explains that “stimulation is one of the driving forces behind the consumption of horror.
 Exposure to terrifying stories can be stimulating both mentally and physically.
 These experiences can give rise to both negative feelings, such as fear or anxiety, and positive feelings, such as excitement or joy.
 And we tend to feel the most positive emotions when something makes us feel the most negative ones.”